 - Conscription to military service, whatever its duration, is permitted.

 - Work performed by a state employee abroad, for a period of time that is pre-determined and approved.
 This also applies to family members of state employees.

 - Employment abroad in the armed forces, for a period of time that is pre-determined and approved.
 This also applies to family members of state employees.

 In the absence of the requirement for an uninterrupted stay of at least five years, one may be eligible to receive temporary residency status.

-In this case it will be enough to have established one’s residence in Great Britain before Great Britain leaves the European Union.
+In this case it will be enough to have established one’s residence in Great Britain before Great Britain has left the European Union.

-After five years, the temporary resident has the ability to make a request to convert their status to permanent.
+After five years, the temporary resident may make a request to convert their residency status to permanent.

 If you are recognized as a temporary resident, you can stay in the UK for an additional period of 5 years and, consequently: